Skip to main content

 client.setOnDisconnect(async () => {

-previousState = await connection.getSessionState();
+previousState = (await connection.getSessionState()).state;

 });

-If you'd like to carry on the conversation with the previous state after the session has ended, you'll need to establish a new connection.
-Simply use the setSessionContinuation method for new connection and propagate the previousState as demonstrated below:
+If you would like to carry on the conversation with the previous state after the session has ended, you need to establish a new connection.

 import { InworldClient } from '@inworld/nodejs-sdk';